gamarjoba-team/gtgraphics/README.md

 # gtmedia
-Free graphics (and sound) files for clients.
+Free graphic and sound files for clients.